Day 1

 Day 8

 Today we head to Mt Isa and explore this mining town in the outback, then onwards to Camooweal and a visit to the Drovers Camp Museum, before checking into our accommodation.
-Entry to DCM included in fare (B)
+(B)

 Day 9

-Departing Camooweal, we cross the Queensland and Northern Territory border and head to the Barkley Homestead, the only stop between for travellers crossing the border.
-Later onto the town on Tennant Creek, our stop for the night.
-(B,D
+Departing Camooweal, we cross the Queensland and Northern Territory border and head to the Barkley Homestead, the only stop between travellers crossing the border.
+Later it’s on to the town of Tennant Creek, our stop for the night.
+(B,D) I

 Day 10

-We travel through some smaller NT towns today with stops on the way, before arriving in the largest outback town in the territory, Alice Springs.
-(B,D)
+We travel through some smaller Northern Territory towns today with stops on the way, before arriving in the largest outback town in the territory Alice Springs.
+(B)

 Day 11

-This morning onto Simpsons Gap in the MacDonnell Ranges and is also part of an important spiritual site to the Arrernte Aboriginal people.
-Later it’s onto Ormiston Gorge.
-Massive geo-logical forces created the towering red walls of Ormiston Gorge.
-Within the gorge is a permanent waterhole, esti-mated to be at least 14 metres deep, which attracts all kinds of birdlife and animals, this attraction is not to be missed.
-Later we visit Ellery Creek Bighole, another stunning waterhole in the centre of Australia.
+This morning we travel to Simpsons Gap in the MacDonnell Ranges.
+This is also part of an important spiritual site to the Arrernte Aboriginal people.
+Later it’s on to Ormiston Gorge.
+Massive geological forces created the towering red walls of Ormiston Gorge.
+Within the gorge is a permanent waterhole, estimated to be at least 14 metres deep, which attracts all kinds of birdlife and animals, this attraction is not to be missed.
+Later we visit Ellery Creek Big Hole, another stunning waterhole in the centre of Australia.
 (B, D)

 Day 12